Sponsor our Shelter Cats

 LARK

 Lark is a very shy tuxedo who was found as an older kitten with Jane on the shelter property.
-Two of her littermates became people social and were adopted but LArk and her sister Jane remained too shy for adoption.
+Two of her littermates became people social and were adopted but Lark and her sister Jane remained too shy for adoption.
 Lark loves to sit high in a tower and carefully watch visitors to her room from a high perch.

 MARVELOUS MS MAISEL